imagej/imagej.github.io/_pages/plugins/fijirelax.md

 - Exploration of T1/T2 distribution in ROI over time
 - Operable through a GUI, or scriptable for batch processing of large datasets

-{% include img src="/media/plugins/fijirelax-snap-glob-explorer.png" width="800" caption="Time-lapse exploration of parameters in a plant under drought stress" %}
+{% include img src="fijirelax-snap-glob-explorer" width="800" caption="Time-lapse exploration of parameters in a plant under drought stress" %}

 ## Dataset for testing purpose